solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 __Step 3)__ Our next best option is vinegar.
 For simplicity, I'll say the profit on vinegar is +-0 mil/h + byproducts.
 Since both vinegar and organic feed produce the same number of byproducts/h we'll ignore byproducts in the calculation and treat the profit of vinegar as 0 mil/h.

-__Step 4)__ We calculate the profit on cooking Organic Feed using Bdodae, using the true value of milk from Prep 2).
+__Step 4)__ We calculate the profit on cooking Organic Feed using Bdodae, using the true value of milk from Step 2).
-The goal is to find the price of milk at which Organic Feed and vinegar profit (0 mil/h here) match.
+The goal is to find the price of meat at which the profit of Organic Feed and vinegar (0 mil/h here) match.
 Here's how this would look like on Bdodae.
 I'm using 600 cooking mastery in the clip, which slightly increases the proc rate on Organic Feed (See the Mastery tab in the [imperial sheet](https://docs.google.com/spreadsheets/d/1D7mFcXYFm4BUS_MKxTvgBY2lXkGtwWqn2AW91ntUvzE/edit#gid=1519713712) for details on proc rates with mastery).
 On 1k crafts, we used 5k meat and created a profit of 81.8m.
 This leads to a true value of `81.8m / 5k = 16.3k`.